Crossings at Skycroft Health & Safety Plan

 RIGOROUS SCREENING PROCESS

 FOCUSING ON NPIs

 We will be implementing various nonpharmaceutical interventions (NPIs) to help limit exposure, increase cleanliness and keep everyone at camp safe.
-This begins with basic mitigation methods such as face coverings and distancing, but we are also implementing more extensive measures to ensure the safety of our camp participants including (but not limited to):
+This begins with basic mitigation methods such as face coverings, but we are also implementing more extensive measures to ensure the safety of our camp participants including (but not limited to):

-implementing of the “cohort model” of camping, recommended by the American Camp Association (ACA) to limit exposure
+implementing of the “cohort model” of camping, recommended by the CDC for summer camp programs and by the American Camp Association

 prioritizing outdoor settings for as many activities and camp elements as possible (including outdoor dining options)

 enhancing air filtration and purification in lodging areas